dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-access.md

 In dbt Core v1.5, the only way to reference a model from another project is by installing that project as a package.
 There is no way to enforce access distinctions between `protected` and `public` models.

 This changes in v1.6.
-Select it from the dropdown above.
+Select v1.6 from the version dropdown to view more information.

 </VersionBlock>